utopia-php/emails/README.md

 Utopia Emails library is a simple and lite library for parsing and validating email addresses.
 This library is aiming to be as simple and easy to learn and use.
 This library is maintained by the [Appwrite team](https://appwrite.io).

-Although this library is part of the [Utopia Framework](https://github.com/utopia-php/framework) project, it is completely **dependency-free** and can be used as standalone with any other PHP project or framework.
+Although this library is part of the [Utopia Framework](https://github.com/utopia-php/framework) project, it can be used as standalone with any other PHP project or framework.

 ## Getting Started